top of page

 Day 1

-We pick you up very early from you hotel in Bangkok and head towards the start of our riding, 2.5 hours away.
+We pick you up mid morning from you hotel in Bangkok and head towards the start of our riding, 3.5 hours away.

 Reaching Pranburi later in the afternoon will be the start of our daily habit of refreshing ourselves the hotel’s swimming pool or in the Gulf of Thailand.
 Enjoy!